Nihalmishraofficial/ML_Assignment/README.md

 - **Model Evaluation:** After training, the model is tested on the testing set to evaluate its predictive performance.
 Metrics such as Mean Squared Error (MSE) or R-squared are used for evaluation.

 ### Purpose:
 The purpose of this program is to implement and understand the workings of linear regression, a fundamental machine learning algorithm.
-By predicting one feature of the Iris dataset based on others, we can gain insights into the linear relationships within the data.
+By predicting salary based on experience ,we can gain insights into the linear relationships within the data.

 ---